petermartigny/petermartigny.github.io/README.md

 ## Open Data

-I will post some personal thoughts on the way that Open Data provides a lot to the community
+I plan to brainstorm on open datasets to find interesting things to do with them.
+The Open Data Playgroung is available on [github](https://github.com/petermartigny/Open-Data-Playground)